 A chemical peel is a resurfacing treatment, that uses active ingredients in a chemical solution.
 It is applied on your skin with the aim of removing the superficial layers of the existing skin to promote the growth of new, smoother, healthier skin.

-It sounds concerning for a novice eye, but before getting concerned you need to know that there 3 types of peels: superficial, medium and deep peels.
+For a novice it might sound concerning, but don’t worry, you’re in safe hands.
+Before getting concerned you need to know that there 3 types of peels: superficial, medium and deep peels.

 Deeper peels, penetrate deeper layers of your skin and are recommended for complex conditions.
-The results are longer term versus the superficial and medium ones, but they require a recovery period.
+The results are longer term versus the superficial and medium ones, but they require a recovery period and significant down time.
 We advise to have them performed only by medical professionals.

-Skincare nowadays is reaching, newer, higher levels of active ingredients, like acids, which can be seriously intimidating especially when are so many types to choose from.
+Nowadays, Skincare is reaching, newer, higher levels of active ingredients.
+The industry has an abundance of products, like the acids, a variety which can be seriously intimidating especially when are so many types to choose from.

 Some most popular acids found in skincare routine products are glycolic acid (AHA), salicylic acid (BHA) and lactic acid (AHA).
-These are all considered superficial chemical peels.⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀⠀
+All these are considered superficial chemical peels and deemed to be safe to most skin types.

 They all sound very chemically complex substances, but there are few interesting facts to know before getting worried.
 Glycolic acid is an anti-ageing champion derived from sugarcane.
 Salicylic acid is an oil-soluble acid, naturally found in willow tree.
 Lactic acid can be naturally found in our muscles, is a by-product of the anaerobic respiration, produced by bacteria in yogurt and our guts.